paigeboyd/Final-Year/README.md

 I want to change this.
 My goal is to create an app which is fun and engaging for children, to encourage them to begin learning BSL in the hopes of carrying it on into later life.
 Topics would include how to 'fingerspell' the alphabet, numbers, basic greetings and common phrases.
 This could then develop on to teaching the user to sign their name and age, as well as possibly having a quiz with a 'match the sign to the word' style, to test their learning and development.

 This project will be a web app, so I can build it using HTML, CSS and JavaScript.
 I plan on creating illustrations and animations to bring the Sign Language gestures to life and make them easier to understand and retain.
+This way, the app isn't immediately limited to one platform, as users will use their browser to access the app, and can simply bookmark the web app or add the icon to their home screen in the case of iOS users.

 I plan on exploring a number of touchpoints to go along with the app to promote learning BSL.
 These will possibly be in the form of stickers and flash cards, alongside the supporting website to establish the brand and explain how to use it.